 In August 2013, Baptist World Aid surveyed 128 brands asking whether they had full traceability of their supply chain and shockingly only 39% of companies knew all, or almost all, of the manufacturers involved.
-This highlights a big issue, since if companies don't know or don't care who are producing their clothes, it's much harder to protect workers rights or know if they're being abused.
+This highlights a big issue because if companies don't know or don't care who are producing their clothes, it's much harder to protect workers rights or know if they're being abused.

 Earlier in 2013, a factory collapse in Bangladesh known as the Rana Plaza disaster killed 1129 people and injured approximately 2500 more.
 Primark, Matalan, Benetton and Inditex (the owner of Zara) were some of the companies having clothes manufactured in the building.
 The disaster acted as the catalyst to increase awareness of textile and clothing production around the world and sparked the survey released later that year.
 Since then, Baptist World Aid released an update in 2015 showing things have improved, however much more work still needs to be done.

 Uzbekistan and Turkmenistan have terrible track records with working conditions.
 More than a million children and adults across both countries are coerced into cotton picking during the season each year.
 Failure to achieve the quota of cotton production results in punishment and public humiliation and can also mean the loss of land for the people managing the cotton fields.

 Countries often define a legal minimum wage, however, this may not be sufficient to live on without the addition of excessive and dangerous levels of overtime.
 A minimum wage should allow workers to have food, water, shelter, clothing, energy, transport etc. as well as funds left over for savings.